cardano-foundation/CIPs/CIP-0019/README.md

 #### Payment part

 Fundamentally, the first part of a Shelley address indicates the ownership of the funds associated with the address.
 We call it the **payment part**.
 Whoever owns the payment parts owns any funds at the address.
 As a matter of fact, in order to spend from an address, one must provide a witness attesting that the address can be spent.
-In the case of a `PubKeyHash`, it means providing a signature of the transaction body made with the signing key corresponding to the hashed public key (as well as the public key itself for verification).
+In the case of a `PaymentKeyHash`, it means providing a signature of the transaction body made with the signing key corresponding to the hashed public key (as well as the public key itself for verification).
 For monetary scripts, it means being able to provide the source script and meet the necessary conditions to validate the script.

 #### Delegation part